-2 Line Linear Transformations
+2 Line e ar Tr a nsformations 1

 2.1 Linear Transformations 1

-2.2 Kerne l and Image 4
+2.1.1 Definition and Basic Examples 2

-2.3 Algebraic Properties of Linear Transformations Algebi raic Properties of Linear Transformations 7
+2.1.2 Kernel and Image 4

-2.3.1 Algebraic Operations on Linear Transformations 7
+2.1.3 Algebraic Operations on Linear Transformations 7

-2.3.2 One-to-One Linear Transformations Ć
+2.1.4 One-to-One Linear Transformations 9

-2.3.3 Isomorphisms of Vector Spaces 11
+2.1.5 Isomorphisms of Vector Spaces 10

-2.4 Matrices Associated to Linear Transformations Matrio ces Associated to Linear Transformations 13
+2.2 Matric es Associated to Linear Transformations 13

-2.4.1 The Matrix Associated to a Linear Transformation 14
+2.2.1 The Matrix Associated to a Linear Transformation 14

-2.4.2 Algebraic Properties of Matrices Associated to Linear Transformations 16
+2.2.2 Algebraic Properties of Matrices Associated to Linear Transformations 16

-2.4.3 The Rank of a Linear Transformation 18
+2.2.3 The Rank of a Linear Transformation 18

-2.4.4 Inverse Transformations and Inverse Matrices 19
+2.2.4 Inverse Transformations and Inverse Matrices 19

-2.4.5 Change of Basis, Similarity 20
+2.2.5 Change of Basis, Similarity 21

-$\mathbf{2}$ Linear Transformations
+2 Linear Transformations

 In this chapter we will study linear transformations, which are structure-preserving maps between vector spaces.
-Such maps generalize the idea of a linear function and share many properties with linear functions from $\mathbb{R}^n$ to $\mathbb{R}^n$ .
+Such maps generalize the idea of a linear function and share many properties with linear functions from \mathbb{R}^m to \mathbb{R}^n .

 We begin by studying linear transformations (in general) and two important subspaces associated to a linear transformation, the kernel and the image.
 Next, we study the space of linear transformations from one vector space to another, and characterize some algebraic properties of linear transformations.
-We also analyze invertible linear transformations and isomorphisms and then apply these ideas to establish the rather stunning result that any finite-dimensional F-vector space has structure identical to to the vector space $F^n$ .
+We also analyze invertible linear transformations and isomorphisms and then apply these ideas to establish the rather stunning result that any finite-dimensional F-vector space has structure identical to the vector space F^n .